olafsulich/Pig-Game-/README.md

 # Description
 This is my first javascript project.
-Pig-Game was created using Jonas Schmedtmann course.

 ## Technologies
 * HTML5
 * CSS